khadijahW/Flash028/Active Directory.md

 Among the listed adapters, I identified the one connected to the Internet, which was using NAT (Network Address Translation).
 By right-clicking on this adapter, selecting "Status," and then "Details," I was able to note the IP address, which was in the 10.0.X.X range.
 Recognizing the importance of clear and easy identification for future steps, I renamed this adapter to "Internet."

 **System Rename for Domain Controller**
-The next crucial step involved renaming the computer to prepare it for its role as a Domain Controller (DC).
+The next step involved renaming the computer to prepare it for its role as a Domain Controller (DC).
 By right-clicking on the Start button and selecting "System," I was able to access the system properties and rename the computer to "DC."
 I followed the prompts to restart the computer, a necessary action to ensure the name change took effect.

-**Step 4: Configuring IP Address for the Internal NIC**
+**Step 3: Configuring IP Address for the Internal NIC**

 **Setting the Static IP for the Internal Network Adapter** I navigated back to the "Network and Sharing Center" and clicked on "Change adapter options" to access the network adapters.
 I right-clicked on the adapter that was designated for the internal network (not the one I had renamed to "Internet") and selected "Properties" from the context menu.